JeeVeeDoubleYou/admin-dashboard/README.md

 In the header, use more grids to lay out the search bar, user info and buttons.

 For the main-content, use more grids to lay out the projects, announcements and trending items.

-F
-ill out some dummy content and placeholder images so you can position all of your grid items.
+Fill out some dummy content and placeholder images so you can position all of your grid items.

     Step 4: Gather assets